 Most people today, have a self-centred lifestyle and appearances to maintain.
 So desperately wanting to fit into a hollow society.
 It is more important to have an image than being themselves.
 The poor kids are the ones to suffer most.

 Our older generation grew up, with a different set of values than the young adults of today.
-Therefore, it makes it hard sometimes to understand the new ways.
+Therefore, it makes it sometimes hard to understand the new ways.

 Life has changed, from the warm caring families and close-knit communities to the clinical impersonal cold, competitive societies of today.
 Why did that happen?